 I do not advocate teenagers having sex before the age of 16.But if they do have sex before their 16th birthday, they should not be arrested, given a criminal record and put on the sex offenders register.Perhaps the ideal solution would be that the age of consent remains at 16 but that sexual behaviour involving young people under 16 should not be criminalised, providing there is informed consent, no one is harmed and there is no more than two or three years difference in their ages.
 This would end the criminalisation of similar-aged young people, while protecting the under-16s against sexual abuse by those much older.
 I hope this reassures you – Peter Tatchell

 This interview was at Lee’s request.
 He was one of several male and female teenagers who asked me to tell their stories and their views on the age of consent.
 Young people who say they have been abused should always be listened to and believed.
 Equally, those who say they were NOT abused should also be listened to and only disbelieved if there is compelling evidence to do so.
 On four occasions, during this interview, I challenged Lee.
 I do not agree with his views on under-age sex but he is entitled to have his view heard and I let the readers draw their own conclusions.
 In my view, it is best if young people delay sex until they are at least 16.
-I said this to Lee and advised him to contact Childline.
-I do not agree with adults having sex with young people under 16 – Peter Tatchell
+I said this to Lee and advised him to contact Childline and LGBT youth groups; while also suggesting it would be better if he had relationships with young people his own age, rather than adults.
+I do not agree with adults having sex with children – Peter Tatchell

 Lee is 14.
 He’s been having sex with boys since the age of eight, and with men since he was 12.
 Lee has a serious problem.
 He wants a steady relationship and has been going out recently with a guy in his mid-twenties, who he met at the hairdressers.
 But in the eyes of the law, Lee’s partner is a paedophile and Lee is a victim of child abuse.
 That’s not, however, the way Lee sees it: “I want to have a boyfriend.
 It’s my choice.
 No one’s abusing me.
 Why should we be treated like criminals?”.